ABOUT US

 image of Dr Saleh Fares Al-Ali

-Dr. Saleh Fares Al-Ali
+Dr. Saleh Fares Al-Ali, MB, BCh, FIBODM

 Dr. Fares Al-Ali is the first Canadian and American board-certified emergency physician from the United Arab Emirates.
 He completed the Royal College of Physicians and Surgeons of Canada Emergency Medicine Residency Program at McGill University in Montreal, Canada (2002-2007).
 In 2008, he completed a fellowship in EMS at the University of Toronto in Canada, followed by a Disaster Medicine Fellowship at BIDMC in Boston, a teaching hospital of Harvard Medical School, as Harvard’s first Disaster Medicine fellow and as co-founder of the program (2009).
 In May 2011, he obtained his MPH from Johns Hopkins University and later his DrPH in Health Care Management and Leadership from the same institution (May 2021).